Skip to content

 When the in-person clinic wins

 1. You have commercial coverage for AOMs.
 Your $25–$100 copay on Wegovy or Zepbound beats any telehealth bundle.
-Prior auth work is handled by the clinic’s staff.
-Your prior auth likelihood is your biggest lever.
+The clinic’s staff handles prior auth.
+See the prior-auth guide.

 3. You are over 65 on Medicare.
-Medicare Part D only covers GLP-1s for approved indications (T2D, cardiovascular risk reduction per SELECT).
-Getting the correct indication documented requires an in-person visit in nearly every state.
+Medicare Part D covers GLP-1s only for approved indications (T2D, CV risk reduction per SELECT, OSA per SURMOUNT-OSA).
 Telehealth cannot reliably get Wegovy or Zepbound approved on Medicare.

-4. You have complex medication interactions or contraindications.
-Personal or family history of MTC/MEN2, prior pancreatitis, or brittle diabetes warrants an in-person eval.
+4. Complex interactions or contraindications.
+Personal/family MTC/MEN2, prior pancreatitis, or brittle diabetes warrants an in-person evaluation.

 5. You need a multidisciplinary approach.
-Bariatric surgery candidacy, a registered dietitian, behavioral therapy — most insurance networks structure these as in-person referrals.
+Bariatric-surgery candidacy, registered dietitian, behavioral therapy — most insurance networks route these as in-person referrals.

 The quality dimension most cost comparisons skip

 Telehealth GLP-1 programs vary enormously in clinical rigor.
-The good ones require labs at baseline and q6 months, screen for contraindications, slow titration when side effects appear, and have a live clinician available for clinical messaging.
-The less good ones issue a prescription based on a 3-question intake form and have a call center for questions.
+Good ones require labs at baseline and every 6 months, screen for contraindications, slow titration when side effects appear, and put a live clinician behind clinical messaging.
+Less-good ones issue a prescription based on a 3-question intake form and staff a call center.
+Use the checklist above to separate the two before you pay.

 Hybrid: the emerging winner for many patients

-A pattern that has emerged in 2025–2026: use a telehealth platform for the drug and convenience, and maintain a primary-care or obesity-medicine relationship for labs, comorbidity management, and paper-trail continuity.
-The hybrid increases cost by $200–$400/year (2 PCP visits with labs) but preserves continuity of care and positions you for insurance coverage if you later qualify.
-If your PCP is in-network and takes your insurance, this hybrid is often the best value.
+A pattern that has emerged in 2025–2026: use a telehealth platform for drug and convenience, and maintain a primary-care or obesity-medicine relationship for labs, comorbidity management, and paper-trail continuity.
+The hybrid adds $200–$400/year (two PCP visits with labs) but preserves continuity of care and positions you for insurance coverage later if you qualify.
+If your PCP is in-network, this hybrid is often the best value.

 What the trials implicitly assume about care setting

-STEP 1, STEP 2, STEP 3 (with intensive behavioral therapy), SURMOUNT-1, and SELECT all enrolled patients through academic medical centers or large multi-site clinical networks.
+STEP 1, STEP 2, STEP 3, SURMOUNT-1, and SELECT all enrolled through academic medical centers or large multi-site networks.
 Visits were quarterly or more frequent with a trained obesity-medicine or endocrinology investigator.
-Labs were drawn at baseline, week 12, week 24, week 52, and week 68/72.
-Side effects were managed proactively.
-When you read “14.9% mean TBWL on semaglutide” or “22.5% on tirzepatide 15 mg,” that efficacy was achieved with high-touch care.
+Labs at baseline, week 12, 24, 52, and 68/72.
+Side effects managed proactively.
+When you read “14.9% TBWL on semaglutide” or “22.5% on tirzepatide 15 mg,” that efficacy was achieved with high-touch care.
 Real-world outcomes on both telehealth and in-person paths trail trial means for predictable reasons: adherence gaps, dose-escalation interruptions from side effects, discontinuation.
-A 2024 Blue Cross analysis found <25% of commercial Wegovy/Zepbound starters remained on therapy at 12 months.
-Programs that replicate the trial setting — quarterly labs, proactive side-effect outreach, continuity of clinician — produce real-world TBWL closer to trial means.
-Bare-bones telehealth programs that issue a prescription and check back at month 3 produce real-world TBWL meaningfully below trial means because adherence crashes.
+A 2024 Blue Cross analysis found fewer than 25% of commercial Wegovy/Zepbound starters remained on therapy at 12 months.

 The insurance coverage lever is enormous

-KFF’s 2024 employer-survey data showed roughly 18% of large employers covered GLP-1s for weight loss; that figure was 34% by Q4 2025.
+KFF’s 2024 employer-survey data showed roughly 18% of large employers covered GLP-1s for weight loss; that figure reached ~34% by Q4 2025 and is climbing.
 If your plan is in the covered bracket, the in-person path with manufacturer savings-card stacking ($25–$50/month) produces a cost-per-pound below $20 — unreachable by any cash telehealth path.
-Patients often do not know whether their plan covers AOMs; the correct first move is to check the formulary for Wegovy (semaglutide 2.4 mg) and Zepbound (tirzepatide for weight management), not Ozempic or Mounjaro which are T2D-only indications and covered differently.
 See the insurance coverage checker.
-If you are covered, the in-person path is a landslide; if you are not, the telehealth path is usually cheaper in year one.
+Covered: in-person wins in a landslide.
+Not covered: telehealth usually wins year one.

 Running the math the right way